bmrf/tron/README.md

   set LOGPATH=%SystemDrive%\Logs\tron
   ```

-- To change the name of Tron's master log file, edit this line:
+- To change the name of the master log file, edit this line:
   ```
   set LOGFILE=tron.log
   ```